harlo/harlo.github.io/_posts/2014-05-31-a-deaddrop-i-made.markdown

 }
 {% endhighlight %}

-I also found the directives that allow users to see the directory tree and commented them out-- bad for security.
+In my build, I also found the directives that allow users to see the directory tree and commented them out-- bad for security.

 {% highlight bash %}
 #dir-listing.encoding        = "utf-8"
 #server.dir-listing          = "enable"
 {% endhighlight %}

+You should also have a look at the line

+{% highlight bash %}
+# 404 Error Page with redirect
+#
+server.error-handler-404 = "/redirect.html"
+{% endhighlight %}

+Might want to 1) make sure `/redirect.html` exists, and is appropriate for what you want, and 2) add the following

+{% highlight bash %}
+server.errorfile-prefix = "/error-"
+{% endhighlight %}

+...so you have error pages, instead of generic, auto-generated pages that leak information about your server set-up.

 Now, start up PirateBox with